Kieran Wallace

+Wallace came through the ranks at Nottingham Forest.
+After being released by Forest in 2014, Wallace had a short spell at Ilkeston.
+He then moved to Sheffield United where he would make 23 appearances in total.
+After leaving Sheffield United in 2017, Wallace spent one season with Matlock which granted him a move to League One club Burton Albion.
+He spent three seasons with Burton before moving to Mansfield Town in 2022.
+In 2023, Wallace signed for National League club Hartlepool United.
+He has also represented England at youth level.

 Club career

 Nottingham Forest

 Wallace started his career with Nottingham Forest before joining Ilkeston in summer 2014 on a non-contract basis.

 Sheffield United

 On 28 November 2014, Sheffield United completed the signing of Wallace on a deal until the end of the season.
 He made his debut on 13 December 2014 away at Fleetwood Town in a 1–1 draw.
 On 26 March 2015, Wallace joined Lincoln City on loan until the end of the season.

-At the end of the 2014–2015 season "The Blades" opted to extend their right to a further year on the contract for Wallace.
+At the end of the 2014–15 season "The Blades" opted to extend their right to a further year on the contract for Wallace.
 During the pre-season, new manager Nigel Adkins played Wallace primarily at centre half, as opposed to his more customary midfield role.
 Adkins commented on how well Wallace was impressing in the new role and indeed Wallace has appeared regularly at the beginning of the season, again in a new defensive position, this time at left back.
 After spending the majority of the 2016–17 season on loan at Fleetwood Town, his contract with the Blades was terminated by mutual consent on 16 August 2017.